 Chapter 4, Stormwater Management Practice Guidance, provides detailed guidance to the designer regarding stormwater management practices (SMPs) as well as pretreatment, inlet control, and outlet control systems that support SMP functions.

 Before using this Chapter, the designer should first review the Philadelphia Water Department (PWD) Stormwater Regulations (Stormwater Regulations) outlined in Chapter 1 to assess what level of stormwater management a project will need to achieve compliance.
 It is also important for the designer to have made a preliminary determination of an appropriate Review Path for their project, which is covered in Chapter 2.
-Chapter 4 is only applicable for projects that fall under the Development Compliance Review Path (Section 2.2.1).
+Chapter 4 is only applicable for projects that fall under the Development Compliance Review Path (Section 2.2.1) and Stormwater Retrofit Review Path (Section 2.2.4).

-The designer should have arrived at Chapter 4 after confirming, through a review of Chapter 3, that the project cannot show compliance with the Stormwater Regulations solely through use of non-structural design strategies (Section 3.2.2) and disconnected impervious cover (DIC; Section 3.2.3) and that SMPs are required.
-Before designing SMPs using the detailed guidance in Chapter 4, the designer should follow the SMP Selection, Layout, and Design guidance in Section 3.2.4 and review the requirements for infiltration testing and soil assessment for SMP design in Section 3.3.
-The designer is also referred to Section 3.4 for detailed guidance on how to show compliance with the Stormwater Regulations, and to Section 3.5 for examples of stormwater management strategies that include SMPs.
+For a project meeting Stormwater Regulations, the designer should have arrived at Chapter 4 after confirming, through a review of Chapter 3, that the project cannot show compliance with the Stormwater Regulations solely through use of non-structural design strategies (Section 3.1.4) and disconnected impervious cover (DIC; Section 3.1.5) and that SMPs are required.
+Before designing SMPs using the detailed guidance in Chapter 4, the designer should follow the SMP selection, layout, and design guidance in Section 3.2 and review the requirements for infiltration testing and soil assessment for SMP design in Section 3.3.
+The designer is also referred to Section 3.4 for detailed guidance on how to show compliance with the Stormwater Regulations or applicable design criteria, and to Section 3.5 for examples of stormwater management strategies that include SMPs.
 After the designer has selected the type(s) of SMP(s) needed on the project site, the designer can then refer to individual sections within Chapter 4 as needed to develop detailed designs of SMP(s) that comply with PWD requirements and standards.

-The SMPs in this Chapter are presented in order of PWD preference according to the SMP Hierarchy (see Table 3.2-4 in Section 3.2.4).
-Several SMPs in this Chapter are on PWD’s list of acceptable non-infiltrating pollutant-reducing practices (Table 3.2-2 in Section 3.2.4).
+The SMPs in this Chapter are presented in order of PWD preference according to the SMP Hierarchy (Section 3.2.2).
+Several SMPs in this Chapter are on PWD’s list of acceptable non-infiltrating pollutant-reducing practices (Section 3.1.7).

 This chapter consists of guidance and requirements for the following SMPs: